amberxuqianchen/agebias-chi/README.md

 # Age Bias in People's Daily

 This repository contains Python scripts for analyzing word embeddings for age bias in text data.
-It computes cosine similarities and embedding bias between target words and foundational words and includes visualizations of the results.
+It computes cosine similarities and embedding bias between target words and evaluative words and includes visualizations of the results.

 ## How to use
 To run the project, follow these steps:

 1. Make sure you have the necessary dependencies installed (pandas, gensim, numpy and others mentioned in the import section of each file).
+2. Download trained Word2Vec models from OSF resipotory (upon request) and place all files under `0_data/model` folder.
-2. Run main.py to compute cosine similarities using word2vec models and save the results as a CSV file.
+3. Run main.py to compute cosine similarities using word2vec models and save the results as a CSV file.
-3. Adjust the target words, foundational words and word2vec models as needed and re-run main.py to update the results based on your specific requirements.
+4. Adjust the target words, foundational words and word2vec models as needed and re-run main.py to update the results based on your specific requirements.

 Additionally, you may also run other analysis scripts, such as extract_cosine_similarities.py, calculate_embedding_bias.py, and PeopleDaily_GrangerTest.py to perform relevant data analysis tasks.